Mariuslepro/Remote-Server-test/readme.rst

 ----------------------
-  In order to communicate efficiently, one of the PC most be the server and the other the client. we will acivate the openSSHserver on one of the PC.
+  In order to communicate efficiently, one of the PC most be the server and the other the client. we will activate the openSSHserver on one of the PC.
 Let say PC1.
   * Setting up PC1 as server
+    Follow these steps:

+        1. Check Windows Version
+    The OpenSSH Server feature is available starting from Windows 10 version 1809.
+    To check your version:
+    Press Win + R, type winver, and press Enter.
+    If your version is lower than 1809, you might need to update your Windows.

+        2. Manually Install OpenSSH Server
-    - Open PowerShell
+        Open PowerShell as Administrator:
-    - type the following commands

-  ....
+    Press Win + X and choose Windows PowerShell (Admin).
+    Install OpenSSH Server:
+    Run the following command to install the OpenSSH Server:

+    " Add-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0 "

+    Verify Installation:

+    " Get-WindowsCapability -Online | Where-Object Name -like 'OpenSSH.Server*' "

+    It should show the State as 'Installed'.

+        3. Start the OpenSSH Server
+        After installing, you need to start the OpenSSH server service:
+    Run this command in PowerShell to start the service:

+    " Start-Service sshd "

+        To make the service start automatically at boot:

+    " Set-Service -Name sshd -StartupType 'Automatic' "

-At this level, the client can be conected to the server and must be able to execute commands.
+At this level, the client can be connected to the server and must be able to execute commands.
 The goal here is to SSH into the server, reboot it, then retrieve informations such as:
  - PCIE's numbers
- - PCIE'devices list
+ - PCIE's devices list
  - SmBios Type 16
  - SmBios Type 17
 then return these informations and possible bugs in a robotFramework's report file